ming71/CV_PaperDaily/README.md

 * A Preliminary Study on Data Augmentation of Deep Learning for Image Classification
 * Improved Regularization of Convolutional Neural Networks with Cutout
 * Data Augmentation by Pairing Samples for Images Classification
-* How much real data do we actually need: Analyzing object detection performance using synthetic and real data
 * Bag of Freebies for Training Object Detection Neural Networks
 * The Effectiveness of Data Augmentation in Image Classification using Deep Learning
 * Natural Adversarial Examples